-To create a RAID/SATA driver disk without entering the OS:
+To create a RAID driver disk without entering the OS:

 - 1. Boot your computer. - 2.
 Press during POST to enter the BIOS setup utility. - 3.
 Set the optical drive as the primary boot device. - 4.
-Insert the support DVD into the optical drive. - 5.
+Insert the support CD into the optical drive. - 5.
 Save changes and exit BIOS. - 6.
 Press any key when the system prompts "Press any key to boot from the optical drive." - 7.
 When the menu appears, press <1> to create a RAID driver disk. - 8.
-Insert a formatted floppy disk into the floppy drive then press <Enter>. - 9.
+Insert a formatted floppy disk/USB device into the floppy drive then press <Enter>. - 9.
 Follow succeeding screen instructions to complete the process.

-5.5.2 Creating a RAID/SATA driver disk in Windows[®]
+5.5.2 Creating a RAID driver disk in Windows®

-To create a RAID driver disk in Windows® environment:
+To create a RAID driver disk in Windows®:

-- 1. Start Windows[®]. - 2.
-Place the motherboard support DVD into the optical drive. - 3.
-Go to the Make Disk menu, then select the RAID driver disk you wish to create: - Click Make Intel ICH9R AHCI/RAID 32bit Driver to create an Intel[®] ICH9R RAID driver disk for a 32-bit system. - Click Make Intel ICH9R AHCI/RAID 64bit Driver to create an Intel[®] ICH9R RAID driver disk for a 64-bit system. - 4.
-Insert a floppy disk/USB device into the floppy disk drive/USB port. - 5.
+- 1. Start Windows®. - 2.
+Place the motherboard support CD into the optical drive. - 3.
+Go to the Make Disk menu, then click Intel ICH9R 32/64 bit RAID/AHCI Driver Disk to create an Intel® ICH9R RAID driver disk. - 4.
+Insert a floppy disk/USB device into the floppy disk drive or connect a USB flash disk if you are using Windows Vista OS. - 5.
 Follow succeeding screen instructions to complete the process.